isomerpages/nlb-discovereads/_services/programmes/tweenkerama.md

 Each issue of Tweenkerama Lab Mag is packed with information about STEAM topics and activities for you to complete.

-Grab a copy of Issue #3 at the public libraries or download it [here](/images/unsorted/tweenkerama/FA-NLB-Tweenkerama_Issue-03-v2.pdf)!
+Grab a copy of Issue #4 at the public libraries or download it here!
+Answer key for Issue #4 is available here!

+Missed out on Issue #3?
+Download it [here](/images/unsorted/tweenkerama/FA-NLB-Tweenkerama_Issue-03-v2.pdf)!
 Answer key for Issue #3 is available [here](/images/unsorted/tweenkerama/Tweenkerama-Issue-3-Answer-Key.pdf).

 _Missed out on Issue #2?
 Download it [here](/images/unsorted/tweenkerama/Tweenkeramabooklet_Issue02_FA.pdf)!_